bjornthesomberlain/bjornthesomberlain/README.md

 ┌─
           note of 09/01/2025

-   hey buddies.
-   pt bored me and im not sure if i ever get back. you can contact me in any case by using atabook or dm me on dc.
+   hey buddies from en 18+ server. its atmosphere has bored me and im not sure if i ever get back. you can contact me in any case by using atabook or dm me on dc.
        best wishes, love yall.